Torres Islands: Ecology

+Geography

+Rising sea levels

+Since the late 1990s, rising sea levels in the Torres Islands have caused concern both locally and internationally.
+Between 2002 and 2004, one village was displaced by the advancing sea.
+In 2005, a statement from the United Nations Environment Programme classified this as the first case of climate refugees.

+Sea level rise has been exacerbated by seismic activity in the region.
+In April 1997, a 7.8 magnitude earthquake caused the islands to sink between 50 and 100 centimetres, rapidly raising the relative sea level and contributing to the flooding that occurred in subsequent years.
+In addition, measurements show that the islands continued to sink gradually between 1997 and 2009, exacerbating the effects of natural sea-level rise.

+In October 2009, a series of three earthquakes (magnitude 7.6, 7.8 and 7.4) raised the islands by around 20 centimetres, temporarily returning the sea level to its 1998 level.
+These events demonstrate that, in addition to global climate change, geological processes in the region have a significant impact on sea level variations.

 Languages

 Two closely related yet distinct languages are spoken in the Torres group: Hiw and Lo-Toga.
 Hiw is spoken by the population (about 280 people) of the sole island of Hiw.
-Lo-Toga is spoken on the southern parts of the Torres, essentially on the islands of Lo and Toga (about 580 people); it consists of two very close dialect varieties, Lo and Toga (note that Toga is sometimes used as a cover term for the two dialects).
+Lo-Toga is spoken on the southern parts of the Torres, on the islands of Lo, Toga, and Tegua (about 580 people); it consists of two very close dialect varieties, Lo and Toga.
+Toga is sometimes used as a cover term for the two dialects.
 There is no mutual intelligibility between Hiw and Lo-Toga, but many Hiw speakers are bilingual.

-Hiw and (Lo-)Toga belong to the East Vanuatu languages, a subgroup of the Oceanic family.
+Hiw and Lo-Toga are North Vanuatu languages, a subgroup of the Oceanic family.
 As is the case for most unwritten languages of Vanuatu, no detailed description has ever been published yet on them.
-In 2004 the linguist Alexandre François undertook the first descriptive study of these two languages, which is currently in progress.
+In 2004, the linguist Alexandre François undertook the first descriptive study of these two languages, which is currently in progress.